 USING THE RIGHT CALENDAR

-Factually there is a calendar that is biblically, as well as historically accurate.
-The proof of this calendar can be found at the website: www.biblicalcalendarproof.com.
-By clicking on the heading “Calendar Generator,” a yearly calendar can be produced for any year from creation to the present, showing side by side, the Gregorian calendar (either AD or BC,) the Hebrew Calculated Calendar, and the Solar Calendar.
+Factually here on this Website is a calendar that is biblically, and historically accurate.
+The proof of this calendar can be found at by clicking on the heading “Calendar Generator.”
+A yearly calendar can be produced for any year from creation to the present, showing side by side, the Gregorian calendar (either AD or BC), the Hebrew Calculated Calendar, and the Solar Calendar.
 This Calendar Generator is traced in seven-day increments beginning at creation.
 The seven-day cycle of the solar calendar, which has never changed, is the unbroken Biblical standard of man’s history.
 The following is the calendar for the year of creation.
-The blue lines are the solar calendar in seven day increments.
+The blue lines are the solar calendar in seven-day increments.
 The red lines are the corresponding seventh days of the Hebrew calculated calendar.
-The black lines are the Gregorian calendar with the corresponding seven day increments.
+The black lines are the Gregorian calendar with the corresponding seven-day increments.

-The Bible contains specific, detailed dates, such as Ezekiel 1:1-2.
-“Now it came to pass in the thirtieth year, in the fourth month, on the fifth day of the month, as I was , among the captives by the River Chebar, that the heavens were opened and I saw visions of God.
-On the fifth day of the month, which was in the fifth year of King Jehoiachin’s captivity, the……………” A precise time is given: the thirtieth year, the fourth month, the fifth day, in the fifth year of Jehoiachin’s captivity.
+The Bible contains specific, detailed dates, such as Ezekiel 1:1-2 “Now it came to pass in the thirtieth year, in the fourth [month,] on the fifth [day] of the month, as I [was,] among the captives by the River Chebar, [that] the heavens were opened and I saw visions of God.
+On the fifth [day] of the month, which [was] in the fifth year of King Jehoiachin’s captivity,” A precise time is given: the thirtieth year, the fourth month, the fifth day, in the fifth year of Jehoiachin’s captivity.
 He was the second to the last King of Judah.
 This brings to light a question.
-Why did Ezekiel use the captivity of Jehoichin instead of himself?
-The answer is the Jehoichin’s lifetime is biblically traceable through the destruction of Solomon’s Temple, proving the historical accuracy of the Bible.
+Why did Ezekiel use the captivity of Jehoiachin instead of himself?
+The answer is the Jehoiachin’s lifetime is biblically traceable through the destruction of Solomon’s Temple, proving the historical accuracy of the Bible.
 Bible history is confirmed by the placing of its dates.

 IMPORTANCE OF BIBLICAL DATES